Reynisfjara black sand beach with basalt columns

 No figure in Icelandic folklore is more terrifying than Gryla, the fearsome giantess who lives in the mountains with her third husband, the lazy troll Leppalui, and her 13 sons, the Jolasveinar or Yule Lads.
 Gryla is an ancient figure in Icelandic tradition, first mentioned in the 13th-century Prose Edda, and she has been frightening Icelandic children into good behavior for over 800 years.

 According to legend, Gryla descends from the mountains before Christmas to search for misbehaving children, whom she snatches up and carries back to her cave in a sack.
 There, she boils them in her enormous cauldron and devours them.
-Her appetite is insatiable, and she has an uncanny ability to detect naughty children from great distances.
-Gryla is described as hideous, with hooves instead of feet, multiple tails, and hundreds of children's heads dangling from her belt.
 She is so terrifying that in 1746, a public decree was issued prohibiting parents from using Gryla to frighten their children.

 Days 1–5 (Dec 12–16)

-• Giljagaur (Gully Gawk) - Hides in gullies, steals cow milk
+Gully Gawk — hides in gullies, steals cow milk

-• Stufur (Stubby) - Abnormally short, steals pans to eat crusts
+Stubby — abnormally short, steals pans to eat crusts

 Days 6–9 (Dec 17–20)